NARAYANAREDDY37/Statistics-for-Data-science/README.md

 - **Alternative Hypothesis** --> An alternative hypothesis is a statement that describes that there is a relationship between two selected variables in a study.

-- **central limit theorem** --> The central limit theorem states that if you have a population with mean μ and standard deviation σ and take sufficiently large random samples from the population with replacement , then the distribution of the sample means will be approximately normally distributed.
+- **Central limit theorem** --> The central limit theorem states that if you have a population with mean μ and standard deviation σ and take sufficiently large random samples from the population with replacement , then the distribution of the sample means will be approximately normally distributed.

+- **P-value** --> The p value is the evidence against a null hypothesis.
+The smaller the p-value, the stronger the evidence that you should reject the null hypothesis.
+P values are expressed as decimals although it may be easier to understand what they are if you convert them to a percentage.
+For example, a p value of 0.0254 is 2.54%.
+This means there is a 2.54% chance your results could be random (i.e. happened by chance).
+That’s pretty tiny.
+On the other hand, a large p-value of .9(90%) means your results have a 90% probability of being completely random and not due to anything in your experiment.